EcologyR/labeleR/README.md

 Participation certificates are similar to the previous, but with more variable parameters (such as speaker, title and type of communication, etc.).
-As well as the attendance certificate, these documents can be renderized in english and in spanish.
+As well as the attendance certificate, these documents can be rendered in english and in spanish.

 | ![Participation certificate (blank)](man/figures/Participation_blank.png) |
 |---------------------------------------------------------------------------|